Skip to content

 Run Tool Hub’s 3371 Error Fix

-Download QuickBooks Tool Hub (free from Intuit) if not already installed.
+Download QuickBooks Tool Hub (free from Intuit) if it isn’t installed.
 Open Tool Hub → Installation Issues tab → click 3371 Error Fix.
 The utility automatically deletes the corrupted qbregistration.dat file and prompts you to reactivate QuickBooks.
-Have your QuickBooks license number ready.
+Have your license number ready.
 Tool Hub resolves the majority of 3371 cases on the first attempt.

 If Tool Hub fails, delete qbregistration.dat manually

 Close QuickBooks.
-Open Windows File Explorer and navigate to: C:\ProgramData\Intuit\Entitlement Client\v8 (or \v6 for older QuickBooks versions).
+Open Windows File Explorer and navigate to C:\ProgramData\Intuit\Entitlement Client\v8 (or \v6 for older versions).
 Find qbregistration.dat and rename it qbregistration.dat.OLD.
 Restart QuickBooks; it will prompt for registration/activation.
 Enter your license and product number.
-This manual procedure is what Tool Hub’s 3371 Fix automates — useful when the automated version fails.
+This manual procedure is what Tool Hub’s 3371 Fix automates.

 If error persists, check for recent system changes